 Florida Education Association members are the experts when it comes to public education.

-Sadly, we also know that for the past two decades, Florida’s students, educators, and public schools have been under attack in the legislature.
-As a direct result of bad laws passed by Tallahassee politicians, schools have been underfunded, students have been over-tested, and teachers and education staff professionals have been disrespected.
+Sadly, we also know that for more than two decades, Florida’s students, educators and public schools have been under attack by certain politicians in the Legislature.
+Schools have been underfunded, students have been over-tested, and teachers and education staff professionals have been disrespected.

-Year-round our members stand up and speak out for every students’ right to a great public education:
+Our members stand up and speak out for every student’s right to a great public education:

 - Class Size – Florida’s voters have twice voted to keep our public school classes small enough for educators to connect with each and every student.